rajeshvkothari/oom/Internal/NEW_GIN_README.md

 [ORAN and Tickclamp Servers](#ORAN-and-Tickclamp-Servers) should be completed only if ORAN and Tickclamp models are to be deployed.

-[Creating Environment for NON ONAP based testing](#Creating-Environment-for-NON-ONAP-based-testing) should be completed only if deployment is to be tested in NON ONAP based environment.
-This is not required for NON ONAP based deployment.
+[Creating Environment for GIN based testing](#Creating-Environment-for-GIN-based-testing) should be completed only if deployment is to be tested in GIN based environment.
+This is not required for GIN based deployment.

 So, for example, to deploy SDWAN, ignore first and only perform steps given in second.